top of page

 63231838_m.jpg

-San Diego Pirate Adventures is unique because we have a fully scripted theatrical show which can travel and perform anywhere.
+We are unique because we have an original, fully scripted theatrical show which can travel and perform anywhere.

 Our show is crafted from over 10 years of performing.
 We don't demonstrate but instead immerse you into our world of pirates.
 And we are constantly striving to improve the overall experience with better routines, jokes and action.
 The details matter even down to the props we use in the show.
 Everything works together to create a unique experience.

 One big misconception is our show is for children.
 Although we enjoy children it is really written for adults.
 I am reminded of the classic Warner Bros cartoons.
-As children we enjoyed the images but as adults we laugh at the words and situations.
+As children we enjoyed the kinetic imagery and slapstick but as adults we laughed at the words and situations.
 Our show is clean but we employ a good deal of innuendo.
-Of course, as actors we adapt to our audiences to ensure a solid and memorable connection.
+Of course, as actors we adapt to our audiences to ensure a solid and memorable experience.

 Charles Peters